Amanda Wilks | ,| By

 Freelancing sounds like a great idea on paper, and it definitely is in practice as well.
 For one thing, you can make your own schedule.
 You can decide what projects to take on, and how much to charge (more or less).
 And since you’re getting paid by the project, you know exactly how much effort to invest, and how much money you’re getting out of it.
 There’s no overtime, no end-of-the-month quotas.
-And, most important, you get to do the thing you like for a living.
+And, most importantly, you get to do the thing you like for a living.

 But freelancing comes with its own set of drawbacks.
 For one thing, the pay is not as reliable as it would be if you were employed somewhere, and received a monthly paycheck.
 You kind of depend on the whims of the market.
 Luckily, there are plenty of successful freelance resources out there to help you organize your career as a creative freelancer.